 More regular twitching and spasming might be related to neurological issues.
 A head wobble, for example, is a condition that specific morphs of ball python have.

-Essentially, the head wobble is where the snake can’t balance properly; when they’re offered food, their head wobbles back and forth.
-When they try to strike, they lose their bearings and miss.
+Essentially, the head wobble is where the snake can’t balance properly.
+When it’s offered food, its head wobbles back and forth.
+When it attempts to strike, it loses its bearings and misses.

 - Spider morph ball pythons

 - WOMA and Hidden Gene WOMA ball pythons